 Something you may want to consider is a behavioral disorder known as OCD.
 This disorder is most often associated with repetitive or uncommon behavior.
 Many will see someone who stays very organized and say they are OCD as if OCD is a lifestyle decision rather than a disorder someone struggles with.

 Rarely will you hear the actual name Obsessive Compulsive Disorder.
 I think people prefer to use the acronym because it isn’t culturally associated with a disorder.
 However, to say someone has an Obsessive Compulsive Disorder requires us to closely examine the symptoms before labeling them with a true case of OCD.
+Irvine Christian Counseling offers a compassionate approach to understanding and addressing OCD with proper assessment and care.

 The symptoms of OCD often appear odd to others, but it’s important to keep in mind that not every odd tendency is a symptom of OCD.
 This article will attempt to explain some of the misunderstandings surrounding the symptoms of OCD.
 Hopefully, it will help bring clarity to those questioning if they, or someone they love, has OCD.